 Yes, but it requires an added step of creating a custom font.We are now working with a company that can create a unique font in your own handwriting (at added cost), in a special format that is designed to plot well on the AxiDraw.
-We also have some special utilities, available to AxiDraw owners, that can add handwriting-like "defects" to your text.
+We also have exclusive utilities, available to AxiDraw owners, that can add handwriting-like "defects" to your text.
 Text laid out in perfectly even rows (like what you get with a handwriting font in MS word) always looks a little too "robotic" to be handwriting.

 No, not in the way that you might hope.

 Yes, you can scan handwritten text, trace it with a bitmap tracing tool, and plot it.
 This is straightforward, and your AxiDraw will be more than happy to comply.
 (AxiDraw will plot the paths that you provide to it.)